rafaeljusto/teamwork-ai/README.md

 ```

 > [!TIP]
-> For more information regarfing the Claude Desktop configuration, refer to the
+> For more information regarding the Claude Desktop configuration, refer to the
 > [MCP documentation](https://modelcontextprotocol.io/quickstart/user).

 It assumes that [the binary](cmd/mcp/main.go) is compiled and installed in one